Community members invited to a Community Design Workshop: George Street shared space

 Why it matters?

-For now, we await the outcomes of the Consultant’s work and look forward to the next chapter in shaping George Street together.
-Expect a clear and visually engaging report that highlights some achievable ‘small wins’, along with larger actions that will need to be considered in future Council budgets.
+The George Street Place Plan and Community Action plan is a clear and visually engaging report that highlights some achievable ‘small wins’, along with larger actions that will need to be considered in future Council budgets.